Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani.md

 During one of Strahd's military campaigns, years before he became a vampire, a group ofVistani rescued him after he was wounded in battle.
 TheseVistani not only nursed Strahd back to health but also delivered him safely home.
 As a reward for their generosity, Strahd de­ clared that allVistani had the right to come and go from his land as they please, and this privilege extends to

 the present day.
-Thus,Vistani can travel freely through the fog that surrounds Barovia, without fear of harm or entrapment.
+Thus,Vistani can travel freely through the fog that surrounds [[Barovia]], without fear of harm or entrapment.

 Strahd honors his debt to theVistani in part because he envies theVistani way of life-the freedom they have to go where they please, their devotion to family, and their festive spirit.
 The courtesy he shows them is not simply a matter of honor but is also born from his admi­ ration of them.